In-House Manufactured Windows

-Originally Georgian windows were made from timber, which can be hard to maintain – whereas our high-quality Georgian style windows are available in PVCu or Aluminium which is long-lasting, easy to maintain and look chic and stylish.
-PVCu windows are available with a wood effect foil making them look and feel like traditional timber windows from the Georgian era.
+Original Georgian windows were made from timber, which can be hard to maintain.
+Our high quality Georgian style windows are available in uPVC or aluminium.
+Both are long lasting, easy to maintain and look chic and stylish.
+Our uPVC systems specifically are available with a wood effect foil making them look and feel like traditional timber windows from the Georgian era.

 Sliding sash windows have been a very popular choice right from the Georgian period through to the early 20th century.
-As demand for heritage has returned, sliding sash windows in modern PVCu have become immensely popular.
-The main feature of Georgian windows is the Georgian bar layout, which is available across all our window ranges including the popular flush sash windows.
+As demand for heritage has returned, sliding sash windows in modern materials have become immensely popular.
+The main feature of these windows is the Georgian full grid bar layout, which is available across all our window ranges, including our Legacy vertical sliders.